wso2/docs-mi/en/docs/learn/examples/message-transformation-examples/json-to-soap-conversion.md

-# How to transform JSON message to SOAP
+# How to Transform a JSON Message to SOAP

 Let's consider a scenario where you have a SOAP-based backend and a JSON client.
 The SOAP backend is exposed as a REST API in the Micro Integrator.